Darth-Ness/WarpCore/README.md

 # WarpCore
-The lighting fast Electron browser
+The lightning fast Electron browser

 # Lightweight
 WarpCore doesn't use a ton of frameworks and dependencies.
 We also try to keep the amount of code down to bare minimum.